jinhangjiang/My-CV/index.md

 __University of Kansas, Lawrence (KS)__

 - Bachelor of Science in Business Analytics
-- Capstone Project: “Exploratory Data Analysis and Predictive Analysis with IMDb Data”
+- Capstone Project: “A Network Framework for Exploratory and Predictive Analysis with IMDb Data”